useblocks/sphinx-needs/docs/directives/needgantt.rst

    So if you get any syntax errors during the build, please download the `latest PlantUML <http://sourceforge.net/projects/plantuml/files/plantuml.jar/download>`__ version.

-If ``svg`` is set as output format for PlantUML, the tasks elements are linked to their related need.
+If ``svg`` is set as output format for PlantUML, we link the tasks elements to their related need.

-Color is taken from :ref:`needs_types` configuration.
+We take the colors for the chart from the :ref:`needs_types` configuration.
-This behavior can be deactivated by setting :ref:`needgantt_no_color`.
+You can deactivate this behavior by setting :ref:`needgantt_no_color`.

 ``needgantt`` supports the following relationship between tasks and milestones: